nyyirs/CinemaAppNodeJS/README.md

-# CinemaApp-NodeJS
+# CinemaApp-NodeJS (The Magic of Web Scraping)

-A simple web scrapping app using Node JS.
-It grapbs Titles, Movies Links and Image links from a local cinema website.
+A simple web scraping app using Node JS.
+It pulls Titles, Links and Images from a cinema website.

 :satellite: Application is live on http://moricine.herokuapp.com (Best UX on mobile)